top of page

 Driving Permit

 To ensure all the bases are covered, before heading to Italy, check that you have the proper license or permit to drive in the country.
-Otherwise, you might show up and not be able to rent a car!
-Here in the U.S., we just needed to get an International Driver’s Permit (IDP).
-That supplements a state-issued drivers license and passport, allows you to drive in 150 countries, and lasts a year.
+Otherwise, you might show up and not be able to rent a car at all!
+In the U.S., we just needed to get an International Driver’s Permit (IDP).
+That supplements a state-issued drivers license and passport, allowing you to drive in 150 countries, and lasts a year.
 The cost was $20 at our local AAA branch, and we just had to provide two copies of a passport-style photo.
 You can print those at home, and I should detail that easy process in a future post.
 Also, make 100% sure you have at least liability insurance for your rental car, but more coverage is ideal when driving in a foreign land.

 Conclusion

-If you have an upcoming trip to Italy, do me a favor: bookmark this page.
+If you have an upcoming trip to Italy: bookmark this page.
 If thinking of this post keeps you from entering a ZTL, helps you identify a speed camera, or keeps you from going through the Telepass lane at a tollbooth, visit us again after your trip and consider donating at least a few bucks via the PayPal link below.

-Also, I just can't express it enough: a huge “thank you” goes out to those who have donated after reading other helpful, free posts on this site.
-It really helps us keep this space up and running.
+Also, I just can't express it enough: a huge “thank you” goes out to those who have already donated after reading posts on this site.
+It helps us keep this space up and running and, so far, free of advertising.

 "Italy: Avoiding Fines While Renting a Car and Driving Safely" - 2023

-If this page has helped save you time or money, enhanced your travels, or helped you avoid incurring a fine on the roads in Italy, please consider saying "thanks" by donating any amount securely via the PayPal button:
+If this page has helped save you time or money, enhanced your travels, or helped you avoid incurring a fine on the roads in Italy, consider helping us grow this site by making a small donation via the Paypal button below (the average amount is $5).

 If you would rather buy something, have a look at some photo prints on Fine Art America.